Arize-ai/phoenix/docs/how-to/define-your-schema.md

 ### Implicit Features

 If your data has a large number of features, it can be inconvenient to list them all.
 For example, the breast cancer dataset below contains 30 features that can be used to predict whether a breast mass is malignant or benign.
-Instead of explicitly listing each feature, you can leave the `feature_column_names` field of your schema set to its default value of `None`, in which case, any columns of your DataFrame that do not appear in your schema are implicitly assumed to be features.
+Instead of explicitly listing each feature, you can leave the `feature_column_names` field of your schema set to its default value of `None`, in which case, any columns of your dataframe that do not appear in your schema are implicitly assumed to be features.

-#### DataFrame
+#### Dataframe

 | target    | predicted | mean radius | mean texture | mean perimeter | mean area | mean smoothness | mean compactness | mean concavity | mean concave points | mean symmetry | mean fractal dimension | radius error | texture error | perimeter error | area error | smoothness error | compactness error | concavity error | concave points error | symmetry error | fractal dimension error | worst radius | worst texture | worst perimeter | worst area | worst smoothness | worst compactness | worst concavity | worst concave points | worst symmetry | worst fractal dimension |
 | --------- | --------- | ----------- | ------------ | -------------- | --------- | --------------- | ---------------- | -------------- | ------------------- | ------------- | ---------------------- | ------------ | ------------- | --------------- | ---------- | ---------------- | ----------------- | --------------- | -------------------- | -------------- | ----------------------- | ------------ | ------------- | --------------- | ---------- | ---------------- | ----------------- | --------------- | -------------------- | -------------- | ----------------------- |